unovue/inspira-ui/content/2.components/animated-circular-progressbar.md

 ---
-title: Animated CirCular Progress Bar
+title: Animated Circular Progress Bar
 description: Animated Circular Progress Bar is a component that displays a circular gauge with a percentage value.
 navBadges:
   - value: New